PabloJM21/sales-data-cluster-analysis/README.md

 Category DEF also exhibits a similar trend to category DAP, but its amplitude is lower.

-In the non standardized version these clusters only contain one time series.
+In the non standardized version these clusters only contain categories 34S and DAP respectively.

 In conclusion, the transformation effectively captures similar trends resulting in a more meaningful cluster criteria and a more efficient way of using the clusters.